plastic injection molding terminology in China

 - 40 TIPS

-- Product description: Injection Molding – CN-Moulding can provide mold making and plastic injection molded parts in Shanghai, China with lower price quick turnaround
+- Product description: Injection Molding – CN-Moulding can provide mold making and plastic injection molded parts in Shanghai, China at a lower price quick turnaround

 These plastic injection molding terminologies are used in china injection molding work.
 Use these guidelines to help produce a quality injection molded parts design.